-If your practice is to be restricted to criminal court work, you will be able to obtain a substantial discount on the Master Policy premium provided that you provide Marsh with a written undertaking to restrict your practice in this way.
+If your practice is to be restricted to criminal court work, you will be able to obtain a substantial discount on the Master Policy premium provided that you provide Lockton with a written undertaking to restrict your practice in this way.

 If you will be handling clients' money at all, it is essential that you should set up the books, ledgers and cash room procedures that you will need to comply with Rule B6 (Accounts etc) before you start your practice.

 The Guarantee Fund Committee recommends that you meet with a member of the Society's Financial Compliance team before you set up in practice if you will be handling clients' money.
 The meeting would discuss how to comply with the Accounts Rules and your general understanding of them.

 It would be sensible at an early stage and before you start up in practice to consult an accountant, both for accounting and tax advice and for advice on setting up the appropriate bookkeeping procedures to comply with the Accounts Rules.
 If you would like help in choosing an accountant please discuss this at your meeting with the Financial Compliance team.